Simontagbor/Steghub-DevOps-training/DevOps_Tooling_Web_Solution/README.md

 7. Mount the Logical Volumes

-That's a lot of steps! and prone to time-wasting and errors.
+That's a lot of steps! and we'd risk wasting time and making mistakes.
 We can automate this process using a script that combines aws-cli commands and LVM commands.

 ##### Automating the Process

-I will three scripts that break down the process into smaller, manageable tasks:
+Let's create three scripts that break down the process into smaller, manageable tasks:

 1. [`create-ebs-volumes.sh`](./create-ebs-volumes.sh): This script will create and attach N number of EBS volumes to the NFS server.